For all the latest information and goings on sign up to our newsletter.

 What is a mentor?

 A mentor is an individual with business experience who will provide support and guidance to help make your business a success.
 They are usually assigned to support you after your loan has been approved, by your allocated Delivery Partner.
-To find out more information about mentoring
+Find out more information about the Start Up Loans mentoring programme.

 What happens once I have the loan?